BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </p>

 <blockquote>
-The unifying theme in von Neumann’s life and work—abundantly demonstrated by his correspondence—was an insatiable urge to be absorbing information and solving problems all the time.
+The unifying theme in von Neumann's life and work—abundantly demonstrated by his correspondence—was an insatiable urge to be absorbing information and solving problems all the time.
-"Johnny’s most characteristic trait was his boundless curiosity about everything and anything, his compulsive ambition to know, to understand any problem, no matter on what level," wrote Klari [von Neumann's wife] after his death.
+"Johnny's most characteristic trait was his boundless curiosity about everything and anything, his compulsive ambition to know, to understand any problem, no matter on what level," wrote Klari [von Neumann's wife] after his death.
 "Anything that would tickle his curiosity with a question mark, he could not leave alone; he would sulk, pout, and be generally impossible until, at least to his own satisfaction, he had found the right answer."²
 </blockquote>